weareoutman/clockpicker/README.md

 ## Dependencies

-ClockPicker was originally designed for Bootstrap.
+ClockPicker was designed for Bootstrap in the beginning.
 So Bootstrap (and jQuery) is the only dependency(s).

 Since it only used `.popover` and some of `.btn` styles of Bootstrap, I picked these styles to build a jQuery plugin.
 Feel free to use `jquery-*` files instead of `bootstrap-*` , for non-bootstrap project.